wennewman/wecipes/src/recipes/cornies/cornies.md

 date: "2020-09-03"
 categories: "afternoon-tea"
 credit: "Yvonne"
-description: "Sweet biscuits with sultanas and rolled in corn flakes"
+description: "Sweet biscuits with sultanas and rolled in corn flakes."
 ---

 Classic recipe from childhood.
 Set the oven to moderate 180ºc and line a baking sheet with baking paper before you start.
+NOTE: this is an old family recipe, so the cup measures used are an old tea cup (rather than an Aus 250ml measuring cup)

 ## Ingredients

 ¼ lb butter
 ½ cup sugar
 1 egg
 1 cup SR flour
 1 tsp vanilla essence
 2 cups cornflakes
 3/4 cup sultanas

 ## Method